-TIP: If you wish to bypass the Apply Settings window, and apply all of the base image's edits and NoNoise processing to the images in the group, choose Sync All Settings from the Settings menu.
+& Sharpening pane, any crop, and retouching items.
+If you wish to bypass the Apply Settings window, and apply all of the base image's edits and NoNoise processing to the images in the group, choose Sync All Settings from the Settings menu.